-- 3.2.4.1 The City shall plan for the full continuum of housing to ensure that an appropriate range and mix of housing forms, types, and densities to meet market-based and affordable housing needs of current and future residents through residential intensification, new development, and redevelopment is available.
-The full continuum of housing includes built form, tenure and affordability including single detached dwellings, semi-detached dwellings, duplexes, townhouses of various types (street, block, stacked), apartments and other forms of multiple dwellings, and lodging houses, built at a range of densities and ownership and rental tenures.
-(OPA 167) - 3.2.4.2 The development of housing with a full range of tenure, affordability, and support services shall be provided for and promoted throughout the City in accordance with the City's Housing and Homelessness Action Plan, and the Housing Targets provided in Tables B.3.2.1 and B.3.2.2.
-Housing with a full range of tenure, affordability and support services in a full range of built housing forms means both ownership and primary rental housing with a full range of
+- 3.2.4.1 The development of a full range of housing forms, types, and densities shall be provided for and promoted throughout the City of Hamilton through residential intensification and new development.
+A full range of housing forms, types, and densities means the full spectrum of physical housing types including single detached dwellings, semi-detached dwellings, duplexes, townhouses of various types (street, block, stacked), apartments and other forms of multiple dwellings, and lodging houses, built at a range of densities. - 3.2.4.2 The development of housing with a full range of tenure, affordability, and support services shall be provided for and promoted throughout the City.
+Where there are documented unmet needs for housing tenure, affordability levels or support services, priority shall be given to development applications that help meet those needs.
+Housing with a full range of tenure, affordability and support services in a full range of built housing forms means both ownership and primary rental housing with a full range of affordability, social housing, rent-geared-to-

-- affordability, social housing, rent-geared-to-income housing, lodging houses, shared and/or congregate-living housing arrangements, housing with supports, emergency and transitional housing, and housing that meets all needs.
-(OPA 167) - 3.2.4.3 Housing with supports, including residential care facilities, shall be permitted in the Institutional, Neighbourhoods, Commercial and Mixed Use designations, as shown on Schedule E-1 Urban Land Use Designations, and shall be subject to zoning regulations where applicable. - 3.2.4.4 A secondary dwelling unit and a secondary dwelling unit detached shall be permitted on a single, semi-detached or townhouse lot in all Institutional, Neighbourhoods, Commercial and Mixed Use designations, as shown on Schedule E-1 Urban Land Use Designations, provided it complies with all applicable policies and Zoning By-law regulations.
-(OPA 142) (OPA 167, MMAH Mod.
-17) - 3.2.4.5 The existing stock of housing shall be retained wherever possible and kept in a safe and adequate condition through use of the City's Demolition Control by-law, Property Standards by-law, and incentive programs financed by the City or by senior levels of government.
-(OPA 142) - 3.2.4.6 Deleted by OPA 142 - 3.2.4.7 The construction of new buildings and the retrofitting of the existing building stock shall be encouraged to utilize locally sourced materials and to incorporate water conservation and energy efficiency techniques, the expansion of district energy generation, and renewable energy systems, through the policies of the Plan and other strategies.
-(OPA 167) - 3.2.4.8 Where there are documented unmet needs for housing tenure, affordability levels or support services, priority shall be given to development Applications that help meet those needs.
-(OPA 167) - 3.2.4.9 In planning for the creation of complete communities and to support the creation of family friendly housing the City will utilize available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a range of household sizes and income levels.
-(OPA 167) - 3.2.4.10 The population and household forecasts in Tables A.1 and A.2 will be used to maintain, at all times: - a) the ability to accommodate residential growth for a minimum of 15 years through residential intensification and redevelopment, and lands designated and available for residential development within the City's urban area; and, - b) where new development is to occur, land with servicing capacity sufficient units available through suitably zoned lands to facilitate residential intensification, and lands in draft approved or registered plans.
-(OPA 167)
+- income housing, lodging houses, shared and/or congregate-living housing arrangements, housing with supports, emergency and transitional housing, and housing that meets all needs. - 3.2.4.3 Housing with supports, including residential care facilities, shall be permitted in the Institutional, Neighbourhoods, Commercial and Mixed Use designations, as shown on Schedule E-1 Urban Land Use Designations, and shall be subject to zoning regulations where applicable. - 3.2.4.4 A secondary dwelling unit shall be permitted on a single, semi-detached or townhouse lot in all Institutional, Neighbourhoods, Commercial and Mixed Use designations, as shown on Schedule E-1 Urban Land Use Designations, provided it complies with all applicable policies and Zoning By-law regulations.
+(OPA 142) - 3.2.4.5 The existing stock of housing shall be retained wherever possible and kept in a safe and adequate condition through use of the City's Demolition Control by-law, Property Standards by-law, and incentive programs financed by the City or by senior levels of government.
+(OPA 142) - 3.2.4.6 Deleted by OPA 142